 Expect some sessions to be less useful

 Most people at a top-tier SEO conference work as SEO professionals – either at agencies or in-house.
 They also know a lot more about SEO than the average small business owner.
 Some of the sessions are relevant to professionals, but not to all business owners.
 That was expected.
 I wasn’t really interested in using search tool APIs for Enterprise Link Spam Analysis.
-To be honest, it’s all I can do to look in our Moz account each week (and I never really find enough time to actually use the information I get, although I know I should).

 Go to the party